liziyu403/GraDBridge/README.md

 </p>

 <p align="center">
-  <em>Detailed architecture of the GNSB fusion module used in the single-scale, single-fusion configuration.</em>
+  Figure 2.
+Detailed architecture of the fusion module used in the single-scale, single-fusion configuration.</em>
 </p>

 ## Visualization